 GABA plays an important role in the central nervous system and is depleted in people with anxiety disorders.
 While many medications are available to treat anxiety disorders, some people prefer to try supplements first.
 GABA supplements are available over the counter and are thought to help improve mood and sleep.

-Cannabidiol, or CBD, is one of the best naturally derived sleep compounds due to its ability to promote relaxation, improve comfort in tired and sore muscles, and calm down anxious thoughts.
+Cannabidiol, or CBD, is one of the best naturally derived sleep compounds due to its ability to promote relaxation, improve comfort in tired and sore muscles, reduce back pain, and calm down anxious thoughts.

 CBD doesn't depress the nervous system to make you feel tired.
 Instead, it interacts with the endocannabinoid system (ECS), a cell-signaling system that modulates some of our vital functions from mood regulation, sleep-wake cycle, and pain perception.